LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-This one is visual inspection only, as far as I know.
+This one is visual inspection for me, although using the Rotor, etc, would also work.
 It does require shrinking the screen down or accessing on a smaller device and comparing.
-If something is present on a larger display, but then missing on the 320px display, I would need to see that difference, as none of my tools help me with that.
+If something is present on a larger display, but then missing on the 320px display, I would typically run both screen sizes side-by-side.

 ##### Solution